as

 Apps should update the system with their login status in the following situations:

-• When there's a change in the user's subscription status
+• When there's a change in the user's subscription status.

-• Upon request from other services
+• When requested from other services.

-Install and setup Vega Media Account Login
+Install and set up Vega Media Account Login

 Step 1: Update the app manifest

 Use the service component to handle a portion of the Account Login interactions.
-Familiarize yourself with service components, which are also called headless components.
+Familiarize yourself with service components, also called headless components.
 Get a service running alongside your interactive component to make this integration easier to perform and troubleshoot.
 See the service component documentation.

 Copied to clipboard.